 When to go to Cambodia?

-This article is along the same lines as the other articles I wrote on this travel blog.
-I like to talk a bit about climate, even if a lot of information can already be found on the web, trying to give a more personal side to the article.
-I had the opportunity to spend a month in Cambodia during my trip in Southeast Asia.
-A great experience that allowed me to discover and live some crazy moments.
-You are probably wondering why am I writing this kind of article about a country where it is almost always warm?
-I must admit that, unlike its neighbors (especially Laos and Vietnam), you will not easily get cold in Cambodia.
-Fresh at best, if you are well tropicalized as they say in the islands… So, when to go to Cambodia?
-I tell you everything!
+This article follows the same spirit as the other articles I’ve written on this travel blog.
+I like to talk a little about the climate, even if a lot of information can already be found online, while trying to give the article a more personal touch.
+I had the opportunity to spend a month in Cambodia during my trip through Southeast Asia.
+It was a great experience that allowed me to discover the country and live some pretty incredible moments.
+You are probably wondering why I’m writing this kind of article about a country where it is almost always warm.
+I must admit that, unlike its neighbours, especially Laos and Vietnam, you won’t easily get cold in Cambodia.
+Fresh at best, if you are well tropicalised, as they say in the islands… So, when should you go to Cambodia?
+I’ll tell you everything!

 In this article, I’ll talk about the weather and the rainy season in Cambodia, but also about the tourist season in the country.
-Everyone can see where I’m going with this.
-For many world travelers, a trip to Cambodia rhymes with visiting the famous Angkor temples, a world-famous site classified as a world heritage site by UNESCO, well known for attracting mass tourism.
+You can probably see where I’m going with this.
+For many world travellers, a trip to Cambodia means visiting the famous temples of Angkor, a world-famous site listed as a UNESCO World Heritage Site and well known for attracting mass tourism.
 If you are planning a trip to Southeast Asia, here is some information on when to go to Laos.

-For those who are looking for the cheapest airfare from where you live to Cambodia, you can look here.
+For those looking for the cheapest airfare from where you live to Cambodia, you can look here.

-- Cambodia is a country in Asia that many people choose to visit with a local agency or on an organized trip,
+- Cambodia is a country in Asia that many people choose to visit with a local agency or on an organised trip,

-- The time difference with France is +6 or +7 hours (depending on the winter/summer time),
+- The time difference with France is +6 or +7 hours, depending on winter or summer time,

-- The archaeological site of Angkor remains the main attraction of the country,
+- The archaeological site of Angkor remains the country’s main attraction,

-- The seaside resorts in the south of the island, with their paradisiacal beaches, are developing more and more.
+- The seaside resorts in the south of the country, with their paradise beaches, are developing more and more.

 When to leave for Cambodia?

-As mentioned at the beginning of the article, I went to Cambodia during my trip across Asia, for the whole month of April, just after having spent another month in Vietnam.
-Here are the things to know about climate.
+As mentioned at the beginning of the article, I went to Cambodia during my trip across Asia, for the whole month of April, just after spending another month in Vietnam.
+Here are the things to know about the climate.

 The weather in Cambodia

-Unlike its Laotian and Vietnamese neighbors, Cambodia does not really have huge differences in terms of climate, except for some areas.
+Unlike its Laotian and Vietnamese neighbours, Cambodia does not really have huge climate differences, except in a few areas.
 We’ll talk about this below.

 The temperatures

-Well, let’s be honest, it is warm all year round in Cambodia, with a variation of average temperatures according to the season between 30°C (December-January) and about 35°C (April-May).
-So, don’t worry about temperatures when you travel in the country.
-The center of the country is still warmer than the seaside in the south and than the east of the country, a little more elevated… You will probably visit a large part of the country, so in my opinion it is quite useless to focus on the temperature for your trip.
-You will quickly get used to the heat (and to sweating), that’s all!
+Well, let’s be honest: it is warm all year round in Cambodia, with average temperatures varying according to the season between 30°C, in December-January, and about 35°C, in April-May.
+So, don’t worry too much about temperatures when travelling in the country.
+The centre of the country is still warmer than the seaside in the south and the east of the country, which is slightly higher in altitude… You will probably visit a large part of the country, so in my opinion, it is rather pointless to focus too much on the temperature for your trip.
+You will quickly get used to the heat, and to sweating, that’s all!

 The rainy season in Cambodia